Assoc. Prof Atifur Rahman

 Dr Richa Richa

 ABOUT DR RICHA RICHA

-Dr Richa is an Endocrinologist working at GC heart and specialist centre, She completed her basic physician training at John Hunter hospital in Newcastle New South Wales.
+Dr Richa is an Endocrinologist.
+She completed her basic physician training at John Hunter Hospital in Newcastle, New South Wales.
 She has since worked in Darwin, Cairns and completed her training at the Gold Coast University Hospital.

 Her experience and areas of interest include disorders of the pituitary, thyroid, parathyroid, calcium and bone, including osteoporosis and adrenal disorders.
-She also has extensive experience in all kinds of Diabetes management including Type 1, Type 2 , Gestational diabetes, MODY and Insulin Pump management.
+She also has extensive experience in all kinds of diabetes management, including Type 1, Type 2 , Gestational diabetes, MODY and insulin pump management.